Our associates represent more than 50 combined years of program evaluation experience.

 Alisa Balestra, PhD – Senior Research Associate

-SPECIALITIES: Applied Research Methods, Instrument Design and Development, Data Analysis and Visualization
+SPECIALITIES: Project Management, Instrument Design and Development, Data Analysis and Visualization

 Prior to joining HPW in 2017, Alisa was a project manager and principle evaluator at INNOVATIONS in Community Research and Program Evaluation, a program in the Division of Behavioral Medicine and Clinical Psychology at Cincinnati Children’s Hospital Medical Center (Cincinnati, OH).
 There, Alisa managed contracts of low and high complexity and was the in-house qualitative data expert, acting as a co-investigator on a number of physician-led studies.